Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/finger-food/index.md

 * On your turn, place a finger from your chosen hand onto a square on the board.
 * _Somehow_ this scores points, or does something interesting, and allows you to play a game

+For the longest time, the working title was "Finger Twister".
+While it conveyed the general sense (it's like playing twister with your fingers, on a board the size of a paper), it otherwise steered people entirely the wrong way with their expectations.

+Then the working title became Hand Pies.
+I might still accidentally call the game that in certain places.

+But in the end, after asking others and taking a vote on it, the name "Finger Food" was chosen.
+It's simply the ideal pun---a game about food, and a game about placing fingers to get it, and the term itself even means something---and it "flows" or pronounces more easily than something like Hand Pies.

 {{% remark %}}
-This project was called "Finger Twister" and "Finger Food" at the start.
-(And "Finger Pies" for a single day, until I learned the actual slang meaning of that ...)
+This project was called "Finger Pies" for a single day, until I learned the actual slang meaning of that ...
 {{% /remark %}}

 ## How do we implement this?